-Eileen Haring Woods, Director
+Eileen Haring Woods

 Eileen is an artist, curator and producer.
 Born and raised in New York City, lived and worked in Dublin for six years, London for 30+ years and currently based in Suffolk, East Anglia, UK.